GoogleCloudPlatform/terraform-google-enterprise-genai/examples/mortgage_agent/README.md

 ## Prerequisites

-1. Ensure you have a Google Cloud project created with billing enabled, then authenticated:
+1. Ensure you have a Google Cloud project created with billing enabled, then authenticated using the following command:

    ```bash
    gcloud auth login